-**CERTIFICATION INFORMATION: Anyone holding an active certification MUST have accrued a least 1 ceu in that category BEFORE October 21, 2012, because you cannot earn all your required ceu's in only one certification year.
-Even if you become certified in October of this year, you still MUST earn 1 ceu before October 21st.
-Applicators becoming certified after October 21, 2013 within the 3rd year of the certification cycle, must earn ceu's at more than one meeting because you cannot earn more than 75% of your total point requirement at any one school.
+**CERTIFICATION INFORMATION: Anyone holding an active certification MUST have accrued a least 1 ceu in that category each year because you cannot earn all your required ceu's in only one certification year.
+The new cycle for recertification will run from July 1st - June 30th each year.
 If you should have any questions, please give our certification section a call 615-837-5232

 Pesticide Certification Core Study Material has been updated January 1, 2010.
 It can now be obtained by mail form & Payment . mail to: To: Pesticide Safety Education Program - 2431 Joe Johnson Dr, 205 PSB - Knoxville, TN 37996-4560 phone (865) 674-7138 Fax (865) 974-8868 Web: http://agriculture.tennessee.edu/emarketplace you can find pricing information here

 TO GET SCHEDULED FOR AN EXAM: call 615-837-5148 or visit the website at www.tn.gov/agriculture to get your application under downloadable forms.
-The fee to take the certification exam is $15.
+There is a fee to take the certification exam.

 Rules of the Tennessee Department of Agriculture Division of Plant Industries - Chapter 0080-6-14 Pest Control Operators: